Skip to content

 Package Build

-Now that the package definition is complete, it’s time to generate the corresponding OCI image.
+Once the package definition is complete, the next step is to generate the OCI image.

-As mentioned earlier, KuboCD uses an OCI-compatible container registry to store and distribute packages.
-You'll need access to one with permission to push images.
+KuboCD uses an OCI-compatible container registry to store and distribute packages.
+You must have push access to a registry.

 docker login quay.io